Irev-Dev/Arduino-Atmel-sPWM/README.md

 ```

-We are going to be adressing the registeres on the atmel chip as well as using interrupts so the <avr/io.h> and <avr/interrupt.h> headers are nessisary.
+We are going to be adressing the registers on the atmel chip as well as using interrupts so the <avr/io.h> and <avr/interrupt.h> headers are necessary.
 From there we have two arrays which have a two half sinusoidal signal entered in

 ```c
 void setup(){